Appointment Policy – Citizen Members of City Advisory Committees, Boards and Task Forces, and External Boards, Commissions and Authorities

 2.4 Those members who wish to be reappointed to an additional term must reapply and go through the approved selection process.

-2.7 Term of office and membership on some external boards, commissions and authorities or quasi-judicial committees may differ as specifically outlined under statute or by-law, which would take precedence over this policy.
+2.8 Terms of office, qualifications and membership on some external boards, commissions and authorities or quasi-judicial committees may differ as specifically outlined under statute or by-law, which would take precedence over this policy.

 3.1 The membership of City committees, boards, task forces, sub-committees, commissions and quasi-judicial committees, as well as external boards and commissions shall, as much as possible, achieve a balance between a variety of technical expertise and other representation.